4 content marketing metrics you should be watching carefully — here's how to track them

 Table

-Column 3: total blog subscriptions (this is a goal we have set up in GA)
+• Column 3: Total blog subscriptions (a goal we have set up in GA)

-Column 4: total conversions (column 3 divided by column 2)
+• Column 4: Conversion rate (column 3 divided by column 2)

 One way to measure that is to track where users go after consuming an initial piece of content.
-Do they exit your site, or visit another page?
+Do they leave your site, or visit another page?

-How do you track how many pages a user’s visits after that first content experience, to know if you’re drawing them down the marketing funnel?
+Tracking how many pages a user visits after that first content experience tells you whether you're drawing them deeper into the marketing funnel.

-Google Analytics’ Behaviour Flow Report can help you understand what path users are traveling through your web content, and more specifically, how effective your top of funnel, high traffic content is in attracting the right audience, and drawing users deeper through your site.
+Google Analytics' Behaviour Flow report can help you understand what path users travel through your content, and how effective your top-of-funnel, high-traffic content is at attracting the right audience and pulling them further into your site.

 4 Content Marketing Metrics Behavior Flow

-While this report displays a lot of useful information, it’s not readily accessible in GA, and it’s not the most intuitive visualization.
+While this report displays useful information, it's not readily accessible in GA, and the default visualization isn't the most intuitive.

-We built out a version of this behaviour flow data visualization in Klipfolio, focusing on the specific metrics we wanted to monitor.
+We built a version of this behaviour flow visualization in Klips, focused on the specific metrics we wanted to monitor.

 4 Content Marketing Metrics Content Flow through Rate

-This data visualization shows us what top of the funnel content is driving the deepest engagement with our website based on how many internal pages are viewed after the first page visited.
+This visualization shows us which top-of-funnel content drives the deepest engagement, based on how many internal pages are viewed after the first page visited.

-It pulls in the following data from Google Analytics dynamically (close to real-time):
+It pulls the following data from Google Analytics dynamically:

-• Column 3: percentage of users who went on to view a second piece of content on our website after visiting the first piece of content
+• Column 3: Percentage of users who went on to view a second piece of content after visiting the first

-• Column 4: average number of web pages viewed on our site after the first page visit
+• Column 4: Average number of web pages viewed after the first page visit

-A low “Avg # of interactions” (highlighted in red) tells us that users are viewing our top of funnel content, and then leaving, which needs to be addressed.
+A low "Avg # of interactions" (highlighted in red) tells us that users are reading our top-of-funnel content and then leaving — something that needs to be addressed.

 We didn't always track these content marketing opportunities

-Interested in learning more about building data visualizations and dashboards in Klipfolio with your own Google Analytics data?
+Interested in building your own dashboards with Google Analytics data?
 See How it works and visit our Google Analytics Integration page.